 Mucinous carcinoma is a rare type of cancer that primarily develops in the breast.
 This form of breast cancer tends to be less aggressive, and the outlook is often good.

 Mucinous carcinoma is an invasive cancer, meaning that it can spread to other parts of the body.
-However, it is less aggressive than other invasive types of cancer, and it generally responds well to treatment.
+However, it is

 Less commonly, mucinous carcinoma first develops in areas other than the breast, such as the colon or rectum.

 In this article, we discuss the symptoms, causes, and survival rates associated with mucinous carcinoma.
 We also explore treatment options.

 Mucinous carcinoma is a type of invasive cancer in which mucin — the main component of mucus — surrounds the cancer cells.